EGI-Federation/documentation/content/en/internal/helpdesk/access-and-roles/_index.md

 ### Roles with Specific Capabilities

 These roles provide additional capabilities beyond the standard roles and are assigned based on specific needs.
-The prerequisite for obtaning any of these roles is having at least the Common role, which is usually sufficient for most users.
+The prerequisite for obtaining any of these roles is having at least the Common role, which is usually sufficient for most users.